 If we can’t trust each other, we are worthless to each other.

 Certainly most leaders don’t live in a world of life-and-death decisions, but when I retired from the military and transitioned to the business world, trust remained a central element of my personal leadership philosophy.
-Indeed I estbalished enduring leadership success requires trust as one of four cornerstone principles of Communication-Based Leadership (CBL), each grounded in both research and practical experience.
+Indeed I estbalished enduring leadership success requires trust as one of four Truths of Communication-Based Leadership (CBL), each grounded in both research and practical experience.

 Yet while trust is essential to the success of leaders and organizations, it is a challenging and elusive thing to establish, preserve, and strengthen.
 Within a team, members must be both trustworthy and willing to trust; trust relationships with customers, clients, and especially the broader general public, are further complicated by size, time, distance, and often lack of direct contact and interaction with leaders and their organizations.
 Trust must be gained through deliberate effort and constant vigilance, but it cannot be mandated.
 It must be freely given.
 Perhaps most challenging, trust is deeply personal and highly subjective, which makes it particularly difficult to maintain.